BIO The Story Of A French Italian Little Girl Who Moved to America

 The movie, a 1958 masterpiece by the Indian director Satyajit Ray, portrays the decline of a Bengali aristocrat in the early 1900s.
 His greatest joy is the music room in which he has hosted lavish concerts over the years.
 Passionated to the point of its perdition, the hero moved me.
 Somewhat I recognize myself in this man lounging in a white tunic, charmed by the show in front of his eyes.
 I, as him, am captivated by beauty, and enjoy being a spectator of arts.
 This is why I drew him on the logo of my shop.

 When I married Oscar I knew that I had to marry Music as well.
 Music is very much part of my everyday life.
-I’m lucky to be surrounded by amazing musicians, their dedication and great discipline inspire and nurture me.
-Live music transports me into a world of focus and wonder at the same time.
-Art brings out the best of myself and, I believe, of all the humanity.
+I’m lucky to be surrounded by talented artists, their dedication and great discipline inspire and nurture me.
+Live concerts transport me into a world of focus and wonders at the same time.
+Great art brings out the best of myself and, I believe, of all the humanity.